 View Footage on Your GPS Navigator’s Display

 Backing up a car that is fully packed can be quite a challenge.
 You would have several blind zones because of the obstructions in your field of view.
 Once you properly install the BC 30, you can instantly toggle between your GPS mode and your rear-view.
-You can also sync it with your gear so that you can automatically get backside view when you reverse your car.
+You can also sync it with your gear so that you can automatically get a backside view when you reverse your car.

 No matter how carefully you drive your car, you can always end with hard-to-see objects that can affect your precision.
 Once paired with the electrical circuit of your car, you will never have to take any risks.

-- Image sensor: 1/3″ 7-type color CMOS with VGA (640 x 480) resolution
+- Image sensor: 1/3″ 7-type color CMOS with VGA (640 x 480) resolution.

 - Camera resolution: 240P (with compatible Garmin navigator)